Everything Is Terrible!: In other media

-Two of Everything Is Terrible! founders, Nicholas Maier and Dimitri Simakis, created and wrote a live-action television pilot starring Paul Reubens and Eric Bauza entitled Gigglefudge, USA!, which premiered in April 2016 on Adult Swim.
-Reubens act as a TV host who introduces videos taken from Memory Hole (a previous collective title).
+Two Everything Is Terrible! founders, Nicholas Maier and Dimitri Simakis, created and wrote a live-action television pilot starring Paul Reubens and Eric Bauza entitled Gigglefudge, USA!, which premiered in April 2016 on Adult Swim.
+In Gigglefudge, USA!, Reubens acts as a TV host who introduces videos taken from Memory Hole (a previous collective title) in a matter that copies America's Funniest Home Videos, to the point that show's creator, Vin Di Bona, is credited as a producer.